jfainberg/lattice_combination/README.md

 This repository contains code for our Interspeech 2019 paper titled "[Lattice-Based Lightly-Supervised Acoustic Model Training](https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2533.pdf)".
 The goal is to create improved lattice supervision, and to make the best use of poor transcripts, by combining inaccurate transcripts with hypothesis lattices generated for semi-supervised training.

-The repository also contains a simple script to add deletion penalties (insertion rewards) to the HCLG, in `local/add_penalty_hclg.sh`, as well as a script to generate a biased n-gram LM.
+The repository also contains a simple script to add deletion penalties (insertion rewards) to the HCLG, as well as a script to generate a biased n-gram LM.

 Any questions or problems - please get in touch.